spacetelescope/nirspec_pipe_testing_tool/README.md

 *****

-NOTE FOR SIMULATIONS:
+**NOTE FOR SIMULATIONS:**

-If you are working with simulations you may need to convert the count rate map to an STScI pipeline-ingestible file (with all the keyword header modifications).
+If you are working with simulations you may need to convert the count rate map (file.crm) to an STScI pipeline-ingestible file (with all the keyword header modifications).
 In order to do this run the module ```crm2STpipeline```:
 To run this type:
 ```bash
 nptt_crm2STpipeline file.fits MODE -r -p -t -n